ibm-cloud-docs/Cloudant/basics/basics.md

 If you're storing arrays of objects within a document, consider whether the array items must really be their own document.
 For example, a *product* and each *product review* must be stored in separate documents, but a *user* and each of that user's *orders* must have their own document.

 If you have an ever-growing data set, then you probably don't want to store data in a single, ever-growing database.
 Data is best stored in *time-boxed databases* that allow older data to be archived and deleted cleanly.
-Deleting an {{site.data.keyword.cloudant_short_notm}} document leaves a *tombstone* document behind, so don't rely on deleting documents to recover disk space.
-Instead, you must rely on deleting whole databases.
+Deleting an {{site.data.keyword.cloudant_short_notm}} document leaves a *tombstone* document behind for 90 days, after which it is completely deleted.

 JSON doesn't offer a native way to store dates or timestamps.
 Choose your [date format](https://blog.cloudant.com/2018/05/22/Date-formats.html) carefully if you intend to query it later.